-The nonmajor governmental funds consist of special revenue, debt service, capital project and permanent funds that are aggregated and presented in the nonmajor governmental funds column on the governmental funds financial statements.
+The nonmajor governmental funds consist of special revenue, and capital project funds that are aggregated and presented in the nonmajor governmental funds column on the governmental funds financial statements.
 The following describes the general use of these fund types:

 The special revenue fund is used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than permanent funds or capital projects.